chengo011/temp_interpolation/README.md

 The `configs/` directory contains one JSON file per experiment.
 These files allow changes to features, time periods, gap lengths, context, batch size, epochs, learning rate, LSTM sizes, dropout, seed, and scenario.
-Shared settings for the time split, gaps, and seed must agree across all nine files.
+Shared settings for the time split, gaps and seed must agree across all nine files.
 When changing the experimental protocol, first back up the old files from `data/processed/` in another project subfolder, because conflicting saved comparison gaps are deliberately not overwritten silently.